Lanex69/Security-Telemetry-Engine/README.md

 **Network topology**
 - Internal network (10.0.0.0/24) for telemetry collection
-- NAT interface for Wazuh Dashboard access and updates.
+- NAT interface for pulling Docker updates and accessing the Wazuh Dashboard from the host.

 **Status Update (Nov 2025)**